kevinslin/kevin-public/vault/dev.ref.development-process.md

     - qa: testing
     - commit: version control
     - review: review process
+    - docs: internal and external docs, api docs
 - release
     - deploy: deploying code to staging/production
-    - docs: internal and external docs, api docs
-    - operate: running a service after its been deployed
+    - operate: running a service after its been deployed: dashboard, monitoring
-    - feedback: dashboards and learnings
-    - loopback: communicate changes upstream to start the cycle again
+    - loopback: learnings, communicate changes upstream to start the cycle again

 > Source:  this is heavily inspired by the [gitlab master plan](https://about.gitlab.com/blog/2016/09/13/gitlab-master-plan/)